Department of Athletics and Physical Education Courses

 THIS COURSE IS IN PERSON ONLY FALL 2021.
 This course is designed for the beginning yoga student who wants to gain a solid foundation of yoga poses and the benefits a yoga practice has to offer.
 The course is also for those who have experience in Yoga and want to practice and improve their basic skills.

 This class is the American Red Cross Lifeguard Training course.
 Students who complete certification will be eligible to be employed as lifeguards.
 Attendance is required.
-There will be a $90.00 fee for this class from the American Red Cross.
-This fee will be deducted from the student's account once the status of the student is "enrolled and attending this class."
-A minimum of six students registered is needed to successfully run this course.
+There will be a fee from the American Red Cross-the instructor will share this with you upon completion of the course requirements.

 A total body fitness class for men and women that incorporates stretching for flexibility, exercises for strength and movement to increase cardiovascular improvement.